Blockchain4openscience/hyperledger/README.md

 The business network is designed to capture the interactions between researchers within the academic community as well as participants from outside of the academia.
 The interactions involve digital research objetcs, that are shared and traded as assets accross a network.
 Some examples of digital research objects are: documents, presentations, datasets, code, among other object considered as valuable in the process of creating knowledge in a disciple onr accross many disicplines.
 A basic setup of a business network involves the digital research objets as `assets` and researchers and institutions as `participants`.
 These `participants` exchange the `assets` using different types of `smart contracts`.
 The business network may be used to register interactions among `participants`, provide tractability for the value creation process in science and it may include a system of `tokens` to reward interactiosn among participants.

-We will be posting updates on different versions of the business network `bforos-bnav1@0.0.1.bna` that can be used both in the [Composer Playground](https://composer-playground.mybluemix.net/) or can be deployed locally in Fabric.
+We will be posting updates on different versions of the business network `bforos-bnav1` that can be used both in the [Composer Playground](https://composer-playground.mybluemix.net/) or can be deployed locally in Fabric.
+The individual files that make up the business network archive are in the directory `bforos-bnav1` of the repository.

 -----
 In order to use any version of the business network in the [Composer Playground](https://composer-playground.mybluemix.net/) you can download the `.bna` file, for example `bforos-bnav1@0.0.1.bna` then connect to the playground,